Horace Jacobs Rice: Early life and education

-He was born in Salem, Massachusetts to the Rev. Charles Francis Rice and Miriam Owen Jacobs.
+He was born in Salem, Massachusetts, to the Rev. Charles Francis Rice and Miriam Owen Jacobs.
 He was named for his maternal grandfather, Dr. Horace Jacobs.
 His siblings included lawyer, William Chauncey Rice and librarian, Paul North Rice.

 He attended Wesleyan University, where he was a member of the Eclectic Society, and earned a Bachelor of Science degree in 1905.
 He earned an LLB from Harvard University in 1908, and an LLD from Western New England College in 1955.

 Career

-He practiced law in Springfield, Massachusetts from 1908-1959.
+He practiced law in Springfield, Massachusetts, from 1908 to 1959.
 During this time, he lived in Wilbraham, Massachusetts.

-He was the Associate Dean of the Northeastern University School of Law in charge of the Springfield division from 1918-1942, and the Dean of the College of Western New England School of Law from 1951-1954, after its split from Northeastern.
+He was the associate dean of the Northeastern University School of Law in charge of the Springfield division from 1918 to 1942, and the dean of the College of Western New England School of Law from 1951 to 1954, after its split from Northeastern.
 He was an instructor in commercial law, contracts, and agency.

-He was appointed to the Board of Governors of the Springfield Division of Northeastern in 1929, and he served as its chairman.
+He was appointed to the board of governors of the Springfield Division of Northeastern in 1929, and he served as its chairman.
 He was a trustee of Western New England College from 1951-1959.

-He was also the Secretary of the Springfield City Evangelistic Union of the Methodist Episcopal Church.
-He served as Executive Secretary of the Springfield Peace and Arbitration Society.
+He was also the secretary of the Springfield City Evangelistic Union of the Methodist Episcopal Church.
+He served as executive secretary of the Springfield Peace and Arbitration Society.

 Family life

-He married Mildred Ethel Ketchum (1886-1958) of Springfield on September 10, 1914.
+He married Mildred Ethel Ketchum of Springfield on September 10, 1914.
 She was the daughter of Stephen Cummings Ketchum and Melvina Blodgett Ketchum.
 She was a teacher, and a founder of the Springfield Garden Club in 1917.

 Their children were Mary Prescott Rice (Boyer) (1915-2002), William Owen Rice (1917-1945), and Laura North Rice (1920-2004).

 Mary Rice Boyer attended Bennington College, the Graduate Teachers College, and the University of Chicago.
 She helped to found Women Strike for Peace.
 She married professor Donald A. Boyer and had two children.

-William Owen Rice served in the 539th Engineer Light Pontoon Company in World War II, and died on May 24th, 1945.
+William Owen Rice served in the 539th Engineer Light Pontoon Company in World War II, and died on May 24, 1945.
 He is buried in the Netherlands American Cemetery.
 Laura North Rice was a notable academic, and a pioneer in the field of psychology.

 Horace's wife Mildred died in 1958.
-Later in life, he lived in Winnetka, IL with his daughter.
+Later in life, he lived in Winnetka, Illinois with his daughter.

-He is buried with his wife and other family members in the Springfield Cemetery.